fabacab/wp-pgp-encrypted-emails/readme.txt

 == Upgrade Notice ==

 = 0.7.4 =
-This update drops support for PHP 5.3.
-This version requires PHP 5.4 or later.
-Improves S/MIME temporary file deletion.
+This version requires PHP 5.4 or later, improves the security of S/MIME email, and fixes a minor bug affecting some admin users.

 = 0.7.3 =
 Fixes numerous issues with `Content-Type` mail header handling, notably fixing S/MIME-encrypted HTML email sending.